 Entering the Competition

 Anyone who has created a work of art can enter the competition, which is broken down into six categories based on grade level for students and three categories based on artistic medium (2-Dimensional, Sculpture, and Craft) for adult artists.
 The contest is open for submissions fall through spring.
-The 2021 InSights Art submission deadline is April 16, 2021.
-Artists can submit up to five digital photos of their pieces with their entry form.
-Documents should be sent to firstname.lastname@example.org, or to Rob at email@example.com.
+The 2022 InSights Art submission deadline is April 22, 2022.
+Submissions can be sent to firstname.lastname@example.org.
 Artists can also mail their artwork to APH.
 Interested in participating?
-Download an entry form here.
+Download an entry form at insights-art.org.
+Instructions can be downloaded separately.

 The Judging Process